SunilJeong95/SunilJeong95.github.io/index.md

 last update: July.
 27, 2021

 # About Me
-In February 2022, I am planning to graduate at Handong Global University.
+In February 2022, I am planning to graduate at Handong Global University. <br/>
-My major is Computer-Science.
+My major is Computer-Science.<br/>
 If you want to contact with me, please send me email.

 <br/>